tuomastonteri-elfgroup/elfcloud-api/source/index.html.md

 Return Variable         | Type         | Description
 ----------------------- | ------------ | -------------
-redirect_url            | string       | A redirection URL where the user can be redirected to land on the elfCLOUD service dashboard.
+status                  | string       | "Account updated" indicates the card token was successfully processed.

 *Error*: Exception response is returned.
 In the error response, there is no result object but an error object instead (see the Error section for details).